 The James P. Chapman Memorial Scholarship – Established in 1998 by CARA charities to honor the memory of James P. Chapman, career journalist and publicist active in CARA charity work, this scholarship is awarded to students active in Communication and Media.

 Carole Simpson Minority Aid Scholarship – Established in 1992 by Carole Simpson, award-winning senior correspondent for ABC News, this scholarship is given to students active in Communication and Media.

 Leland Stowe Award – Established in 1981 by Leland and Theodora Stowe, this scholarship is awarded to an undergraduate Communication and Media student in recognition of academic excellence, with a preference for a student seeking a career in print communication.

 Undergraduate Winter Awards

 Summer Internship Stipend – The department provides a limited number of stipends for students participating in unpaid summer internships related to mass communication, media studies, or journalism.
-Both graduate and declared Communication Studies majors are eligible to apply.
+Both graduate and declared Communication and Media majors are eligible to apply.
 Funding is limited and stipend applications will be considered on the following criteria:

 - Quality of an applicant's prior academic work

 - Correlation of internship to the applicant’s academic study and career interests